CDCgov/data-exchange-upload/upload-reports/README.md

 ## Generating GraphQL Types

 This application is using the package [genqlient](https://github.com/Khan/genqlient) to manage type safe graphql implementation.

 Before running the application, generate the GraphQL types by executing the following command:

 ```
 go run github.com/Khan/genqlient ./psApi/genqlient.yaml
 ```

-For the above command to work, and up to date graphql schema must be kept in the `psApi` directory in the file `schema.graphql`.
-All graphql querries that this application needs are located in `upload-reports/psApi/genqlient.graphql`.
-The above command will generate all needed types based off of the querries file and the schema.
+For the above command to work, a current graphql schema must be kept in the `psApi` directory in the file `schema.graphql`.
+All GraphQL queries that this application needs are located in `upload-reports/psApi/genqlient.graphql`.
+The above command will generate all needed types based on the queries file and the schema.

 ## Running the Application